Blogerinfo/Offence-under-Information-Technology-Act-2000/index.md

-# Offence under Information Technology Act 2000

-## Introduction

-Information Technology Act was enacted in India and got assent from president on 9th June 2000 and it came into commencement on 17th october 2000, There is one majour Amendment in information Technology on 2008 till date.The main aim of information Technology Act is to give Legal Recognisation for transation which is carried out through Electronic communication.To Know the history of Information Technology Act we have to go through UNCITRL Model Law On Electronic Commerces.This Act also made a change in our Indian evidence ACt,Indian Peanal Code,The Reserve Bank Of India Act,The Banker's Book Evidences Act.
+  Information Technology Act was enacted in India and got assent from president on 9th June 2000 and it came into commencement on 17th october 2000, There is one majour Amendment in information Technology on 2008 till date.The main aim of information Technology Act is to give Legal Recognisation for transationation which is carried out through Electronic communication.To Know the history of Information Technology Act we have to go through UNCITRL Model Law On Electronic Commerces.This Act also made a change in our Indian evidence ACt,Indian Peanal Code,The Reserve Bank Of India Act,The Banker's Book Evidences Act.

 ## Sections and its Amendment in Information Technology Act 2000